What is the LEGS approach?

 Furthermore, high-income countries’ priorities for emergency response may differ from those of livestock keepers in low-income countries.
 For example, issues relating to insurance or companion animals may be prioritised in high-income countries, and LEGS does not focus on these issues.

-However, the key principles of the LEGS Approach, including the importance of consultation and participation, building on existing local knowledge, and supporting livelihoods remain relevant to any livestock-based response to an emergency.
+However, the key principles of the LEGS approach, including the importance of consultation and participation, building on existing local knowledge, and supporting livelihoods remain relevant to any livestock-based response to an emergency.